AMDEPYC/snpcert/dispatch/README.md

 **Automated EFI workload orchestration**

-`dispatch` automates bare-metal teseting workflows.
+`dispatch` automates bare-metal testing workflows.
 It does the following:

-1. downloads the metadata of available workloads from GitHub release assets
+1. downloads metadata of dispatch-enabled workloads from GitHub release assets
 2. manages the queue of workloads and workload execution state
 3. offers workload download over HTTP for HTTP boot clients
 4. files GitHub issues with workload execution results